Iain D. Campbell

 Iain Donald Campbell (20 September 1963 – 28 January 2017) was a minister and former Moderator in the Free Church of Scotland.
 He was a prolific author on a range of Biblical topics and church history.
-Campbell died in January 2017, and it subsequently emerged that he killed himself amid allegations of multiple extra-marital affairs.
+Campbell died in January 2017, and it subsequently emerged that he killed himself due to revelations surrounding having multiple extra-marital affairs with members of his congregation.

 Biography

 Iain Donald Campbell was born on 20 September 1963 on the Isle of Lewis to John Norman Campbell and his wife Lily Maciver (née Mackenzie).
 Campbell had two sisters, Margaret and Alma.
 Campbell attended the Nicolson Institute, a school on Lewis, before studying at the University of Glasgow, where he graduated with First Class Honours in Arts in 1985.
 He then pursued theological studies at the Free Church College and the University of London, again graduating with First Class Honours as a Bachelor of Divinity.

 He studied for a PhD at the University of Edinburgh and was awarded his doctorate in 2001.
 A version of his thesis, on George Adam Smith, was subsequently published in book form.

 Campbell married Anne Macsween Davidson, born in 1962 and also from the Isle of Lewis, in 1984 in Stornoway.
 They had three children together: Iain, Stephen, and Emily.

 His first pastoral position was at Snizort Free Church on Skye, which he commenced in 1988.
 In 1995, he moved to the Free Church at Back on the Isle of Lewis.
 Finally, in 2009, he became minister of Point Free Church, also on Lewis.

 In 2012, he served as Moderator of the General Assembly of the Free Church of Scotland.

 Campbell wrote about 17 books on topics related to Christianity, including Bible studies and doctrinal teaching, mostly published through Christian Focus Publications and Day One Publications.
 He also contributed to Tabletalk magazine published by Ligonier Ministries.

 At the time of his death, in addition to his ministerial role, he was vice-chairman of the board of Edinburgh Theological Seminary, editor of The Record, the monthly magazine of the Free Church of Scotland, and an associate editor of Foundations, a theological journal published by Affinity.
-He was also an Adjunct Professor of Church History at Westminster Theological Seminary, helping to deliver their London-based courses.
+He was also an adjunct professor of Church History at Westminster Theological Seminary, helping to deliver their London-based courses.